Cookie

 FileZilla

-FileZilla has been a fan favorite ever since it was launched in 2001, and continues to be crowned the best free FTP client Mac option by many users.
-It’s compatible with Mac, Windows and Linux, and has proven to be one of the most popular FTP clients around.
-Best of all, it’s open-source, so the full version is completely free if you want to try it out.
-Many people would say that FileZilla is the best free FTP client for Mac.
+Since its launch in 2011, FileZilla has been a fan favorite and continues to be crowned the best free FTP client Mac option by many users.
+It’s compatible with Mac, Windows, and Linux.
+Best of all, it’s an open-source application, so the full version is completely free if you want to try it out.

 • Useful drag-and-drop feature